Asymptotic Analysis for Optimal Control of the Cattaneo Model: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We investigated the (forward) Cattaneo equation and the optimal control problem constrained by the Cattaneo equation.
 Our main focus was the asymptotic analysis of the limit $\tau\to 0$.
-For this, we stated results concerning the well-posedness of the Cattaneo equation and heat equation for homogeneous Dirichlet boundary data.
-We briefly discussed the optimal control problem for the Cattaneo and the heat equation, where we stated the existence and uniqueness of an optimal control as well as the first order optimality conditions.
+For this, we recalled results concerning the well-posedness of the Cattaneo equation and heat equation for homogeneous Dirichlet boundary data.

 With these results, we examined the asymptotic analysis of both the forward problem and the optimal control problem for $\tau\to 0$.
 First, we summarized the results obtained in \cite{Blauth2018Optimal}, where the asymptotic behaviour was already investigated without proving a convergence rate.
 We improved these results under additional assumptions.
 Particularly, we proved the linear convergence of solutions of the Cattaneo equation to the ones of the heat equation.
 Moreover, we proved linear convergence of the solutions to the optimal control problem as $\tau \to 0$.
-Finally, we provided numerical results for the Cattaneo equation in the context of a vanishing delay time that confirmed the theoretical analysis.
+Finally, we provided numerical results for the optimal control problem constrained by the Cattaneo equation in the context of a vanishing delay time that confirmed the theoretical analysis.

 Further theoretical and numerical analysis of the Cattaneo model in the context of radiative heat transfer is of interest for medical applications such as laser-induced thermotherapy or microwave ablation for the treatment of tumors.
 For such problems, the Cattaneo model for heat transfer has to be coupled with nonlinear equations describing radiative effects, which makes the analysis more challenging.